-- 15.12 (a) Where an employee performs overtime duty after the time at which normal hours of duty end on one day and before the time at which normal hours of duty are to commence on the next succeeding day, which results in the employee not being off duty between these times for a continuous period of not less than 10 hours, the employee will be entitled to be absent from duty without loss of salary until from the time the employee ceased to perform overtime duty the employee has been off duty for a continuous period of 10 hours. - (b) Provided that where an employee is required to return to or continue work without the break provided in subclause 15.12(a), the employee will be paid at double the base rate until released from duty or until the employee has had 10 consecutive hours off duty without loss of salary for ordinary working time occurring during such absence. - (c) Where an employee (other than a casual employee or an employee engaged on continuous shift work) is called into work on a Sunday or holiday preceding an ordinary working day, the employee will, whenever reasonably practicable, be given 10 consecutive hours off duty before the employee's usual starting time on the next day.
-If this is not practicable then the provision of subclause 15.12(b) will apply. - (d) The provisions of this subclause will apply in the case of shift workers who rotate from one shift to another, as if 8 hours were substituted for 10 when overtime is worked for the purpose of changing shift rosters.
+- 16.12 (a) Where an employee performs overtime duty after the time at which normal hours of duty end on one day and before the time at which normal hours of duty are to commence on the next succeeding day, which results in the employee not being off duty between these times for a continuous period of not less than 10 hours, the employee will be entitled to be absent from duty without loss of salary until from the time the employee ceased to perform overtime duty the employee has been off duty for a continuous period of 10 hours. - (b) Provided that where an employee is required to return to or continue work without the break provided in subclause 16.12(a), the employee will be paid at double the Base Rate of Pay until released from duty or until the employee has had 10 consecutive hours off duty without loss of salary for ordinary working time occurring during such absence. - (c) Where an employee (other than a Casual Employee or an employee engaged on continuous shift work) is called into work on a Sunday or Public Holiday preceding an ordinary working day, the employee will, whenever reasonably practicable, be given 10 consecutive hours off duty before the employee's usual starting time on the next day.
+If this is not practicable then the provision of subclause 16.12(b) will apply. - (d) The provisions of this subclause will apply in the case of Shift Workers who rotate from one shift to another, as if eight hours were substituted for 10 when overtime is worked for the purpose of changing shift rosters.